infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `expandableRowTemplate` {string} Should point to the row `template` element for expandable rows.
 - `treeGrid` {boolean} Indicates a tree grid will be used  in the data grid.
 See the tree grid section for more details.
 - `groupSelectsChildren` {boolean} If a tree grid has multiple selection, setting this will select all children when a parent is selected.
+- `savesActivePage` {boolean} Sets to saves active page to local storage.
+- `savesColumns` {boolean} Sets to saves columns to local storage.
+- `savesFilter` {boolean} Sets to saves filter to local storage.
+- `savesPageSize` {boolean} Sets to saves page size to local storage.
+- `savesRowHeight` {boolean} Sets to saves row height to local storage.
+- `savesSortOrder` {boolean} Sets to saves sort order to local storage.
+- `savesUserSettings` {boolean} Sets to saves all user settings to local storage.

 ## Column Settings (General)